 What are the global perspectives on a nursing career?

-Choosing the right concentration within an online nursing degree in Missouri begins with understanding your career goals and the state's healthcare needs.
-Missouri's nursing workforce is diverse, with a growing demand for advanced practice nurses in primary care, psychiatric, and geriatric specialties, according to the Missouri Center for Nursing.
+Choosing the right concentration within an online nursing degree program in Missouri depends on your career goals and the state's healthcare needs.
+Popular specializations include Family Nurse Practitioner, Psychiatric-Mental Health, and Nurse Educator.
+As of 2023, Missouri has a growing demand for advanced practice nurses, especially in rural areas, according to the Missouri Center for Nursing.